Soudaminir Sansar: Synopsis

 The story goes on as the daily comedic events of Puja and fun competitions and the feel of old Bengali village times brings a bright color to their story.
-Sodu's good friend Phuli gets married to her elder brother-in-law Dhana.
+Sodu's good friend Phuli marries her elder brother-in-law Dhana.
 Sodu, Dhana, Gansha, and Lakshmi open a Jatradol secretly, as Dhana's dream was to be a great Jatra Samrat, and also because their family fell into a money crisis.
 They keep Shankar out of their plan, as Sodu wants Shankar to focus on his studies only, which he doesn't that much.
-Their play unexpectedly gets popular and it helps them to earn more for the family as everything fell into a peaceful and happy track again.
+Their play unexpectedly becomes popular and it helps them to earn more for the family as everything fell into a peaceful and happy track again.
 Although it became quite hard for Sodu to disguise as both Soudamini and Jatralakshmi since everyone thought they were both a different person.
 Things couldn't get worse as Shankar grew a crush on the said Jatralakshmi, as he loved her acting not knowing she was his own wife.
-After some time, the truth comes out as the family gets angry on them and Harisadhan tells Sodu to leave the house as he felt betrayed that they kept lying to them even though they did it for their family's good.
+After some time, the truth comes out as the family gets angry at them and Harisadhan tells Sodu to leave the house as he felt betrayed that they kept lying to them even though they did it for their family's good.
 Grief-stricken Sodu leaves the house with teary eyes as both Shankar and the rest of the family were in pain and didn't want her to go.
 Shankar was determined to bring Sodu back and their bonding grew stronger as he slowly starts to fall in love with her not realizing it and did everything to help her as the gang Dhana, Phuli, Gansha, and Lakshmi were with them.